henry-anderson/Ronin/DochAlgo/overview.md

 This prevents players with declining activity from qualifying.
 They must either have acquired at least 30% of their 90 day total within the past 45 days or their 45 day total must be more than 80% of the minimum requirement.
 The last option is to give some leniency to power players who have far surpasses the minimum.

 ### Loyalty
-This requirement is not specific and the player must be in the clan for at least 90 days for gloves and 180 days for anything higher.
+The player must be in the clan for at least 90 days for gloves and 180 days for anything higher.
 Looking at lifetime DKP is a very good indicator of loyalty, but it has its flaws.
 Players must be out of the clan for 30 days before their lifetime is wiped which is where this fails.
 There are many unstable players who leave for short periods of time yet it has no effect on their lifetime.
 It is very risky to give these players our most valued armor.

 ## Discussion
 Suppose we grouped all warriors, druids, and mages into a single category regardless of whether they have already received their gloves.
 Without looking at any other requirements this is what the top 6 candidate's rating would look like on 06/07/2020.